 The country is also renowned for its excellent food (try Portuguese pizza, topped with bananas – just trust us!), wine and beer, and its relaxed café culture.
 Pasteis de nata and peri-peri chicken have become world-famous exports from Portugal, and understandably so.

-The country goes further than most to protect women, earning it the ranking of 21st best country in the world to be a woman, although it lags behind in the UN’s ratings for gender equality (40th).
+The country goes further than most to protect women, earning it the ranking of 21st best country in the world to be a woman.
 Portugal has wide-ranging anti-discrimination laws protecting LGBTQ+ people, and in 2011 passed a gender identity law hailed as one of the most robust in the world to protect the status of transgender people.
 The SPARTACUS Gay Travel Index places Portugal second in the world in its gay-friendly rankings.

 Religious freedom is guaranteed by Portugal’s constitution.
 While the vast majority (81%) of people living in Portugal identity as Catholic, there are also a great number of other Christian denominations, Hindus, Jews and Muslims living in Portugal.
 A growing percentage of the population (7%) now identifies as non-religious.